Seeing around corners

 We’re not defined by résumé lines.
 We’re defined by how we think, how we listen, and how we test ideas together.

-That’s how we work.
-And the kind of leaders we’re drawn to.
+That’s how we work — and the kind of leaders we’re drawn to.

 Paul Pfanner has spent more than five decades at the intersection of automotive and motorsports media, brand strategy, and leadership advisory.
 An artist and designer by training, he evolved into a writer, strategist, and trusted counselor to leaders navigating pivotal transitions.

-He founded Southern California–based Pfanner Communications and Racer Communications, building influential media properties including RACER, SportsCar, and IndyCar Series magazines, and producing automotive and motorsports content for platforms such as SpeedTV.com.
+He founded Southern California–based Pfanner Communications and Racer Communications, building influential media properties including RACER, RACER.com, SportsCar, and IndyCar Series magazines, and producing automotive and motorsports content for platforms including FOX-owned SpeedTV.com.
 In 2001, Paul sold a majority stake in Racer Communications to U.K.–based Haymarket Publishing and served as President through 2005.

 He reestablished Pfanner Communications in 2006 as a strategic advisory practice.
-In 2012 he was part of the group that reacquired RACER and, through Racer Media & Marketing, led the company as CEO and Board member until 2025, guiding it through significant shifts in media and technology.
+In 2012 he was part of the group that reacquired RACER and, through Racer Media & Marketing, led the company as CEO and Board member until 2025 — guiding it through the most consequential shifts in media and technology the industry has seen.

 “We’ve always believed that insight matters.
 But what matters more is turning it into action that stays true to the brand.”

+As President & CEO of MEMA, The Vehicle Suppliers Association, he repositioned the 120-year-old organization for a rapidly evolving mobility landscape — strengthening its role as a unified voice for innovation, safety, sustainability, and economic growth.
 Long previously held executive roles across the automotive and commercial vehicle sectors, including leadership positions at Echlin (Borg-Warner, Accel, Hurst Shifters, Mr. Gasket), Dana, Inc., and Proliance International.
 His experience spans original equipment, aftermarket, performance brands, and emerging mobility technologies.

-Long brings particular perspective to moments when growth capital intersects with brand purpose, helping organizations scale in ways that preserve societal relevance rather than dilute it.
+Long brings particular perspective to moments when growth capital intersects with brand purpose — helping organizations scale in ways that preserve societal relevance rather than dilute it.
 He advises leaders navigating structural change, bringing seasoned judgment to moments that require conviction under uncertainty.